-- Majestic has an active PTA and School Community Council and other volunteers who provide hours of valuable service to the school each year.
+- Majestic has an active PTA, School Community Council and other volunteers who provide hours of valuable service to the school each year.

 - Each year our teachers attend hours of inservice to upgrade and enhance instructional skills.

-- Several of our teachers have been recognized for outstanding classroom instruction.
+- Several of our teachers have been recognized for outstanding contributions to classroom instruction.

 RISE is a collection of computer-adaptive assessments given to Utah students beginning in grade 3 (science in grade 4) in English language arts (ELA), math and science.
 RISE assessments provide questions that assess students’ ability to apply higher-order thinking skills and better emulate real tasks students may encounter in education and in life.